pacorta/pacerunner2.0/README.md

 - [ ] Main goal: add a “progress bar” that checks the speed of the runner compared to an ideal speed:   [—————(actual pace (too slow))——————————(best pace)————(actual pace (too fast))——————]
 - [ ] Remove the user’s ability to go back to the home screen by clicking the “back” arrow button or sliding back because this can lead to “data loss error”.

+##8/12/2024

+The app lets the user choose between miles and km in the Home Screen, which will be reflected in the ‘Current Run’ screen.
+App can check the user’s pace (pace 1 = hr/distance).
+This is good, but I still need the pace (pace 2 = distance/hr).
+I’m thinking of using pace1 for the functionality of the pacerunner because pace1 tells me how long it’ll take the user to complete 1 mile.
+Pace2 should be the one the user sees because I notice other running apps use this one and users are already used to this.
+I found that GoogleMapsController has a function called “captureMapScreenshot()” which would allow me to get a screenshot of the overall path traveled by the user, hopefully the polyline also shows.

+###To-Do List
+- [ ] Make a summary page that includes the following (after checking the data you already have below):
+    - [ ] Total trip’s polyline representation (maybe using captureMapScreenshot() )
+    - [x] Pace1
+    - [ ] Pace2
+    - [x] Total Distance
+    - [x] Time elapsed
+- [ ] Main goal: add a “progress bar” that checks the speed of the runner compared to an ideal speed:   [—————(actual pace (too slow))——————————(best pace)————(actual pace (too fast))——————]

 Resources: